esi/esi-issues/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Suggest new routes or enhancements for existing routes.
+Do not open duplicate feature requests!
+Instead, thumbs up the parent comment of a similar issue and join that issue's discussion.
+---

 # Feature Request

 This template contains an example feature request.
 Please replace all text except for the checklist and the section headers (they start with \#).
 Thank you for your contribution to improving ESI.